What are HTTP Status Codes?

-The client (browser) is saying that you have sent too many request to access the same resource within short time.
-This technique is commonly referred to as rate limiting.
-The status code is important in cyber security.
-By rate limiting, the client prevents a Denial of Service (DOS) attack that is involves many request to single URL until it is inaccessible.
+The client (browser) is saying that you have sent too many requests to access the same resource within a short time.
+This technique is commonly referred to as rate-limiting.
+The status code is important in cybersecurity.
+By rate limiting, the client prevents a Denial of Service (DOS) attack that involves many requests to a single URL until it is inaccessible.

 HTTP 5xx Series Codes (Server Error Responses)

 This means the server hosting the site you are trying to access has a problem.
 However, the server cannot single out the error.
 If you are the website owner there is no much you can do.
 Immediately contact your host to sort it out.